nats-io/nats-architecture-and-design/adr/ADR-50.md

 When the leader of the Stream changes:

-* In `ok` gap mode the new leader will continue and send a `BatchFlowAck` out indicating the gap
 * In `fail` gap mode the new leader will abandon the batch and send back a final pub ack with details up to the last received message for the batch
+* In `ok` gap mode the new leader will continue and send a `BatchFlowAck` out indicating the gap.

 ### Message Gaps